 Older bodies are particularly susceptible to addiction because their metabolism is slower and therefore less able to break down the drugs in their system.
 This is another reason that overdose is more dangerous for seniors.

 Besides becoming inadvertently addicted, boomers may rely on drugs or alcohol to relieve them of emotional pain associated with the losses that come with old age.
 Loved ones may be dying; they may be going through a divorce; they may lose their job; they may have a hard time dealing with their children moving away.

 Experts believe that baby boomers may have a harder time with drug addiction than others because of their previous experience with drugs.
 Many learned to deal with life problems through escape, by numbing and drowning out their sorrows.
 Those who have experienced the high of LSD or the rush of heroin may find it easier to return to that place when things get hard.

-Drug addiction doesn’t end with cessation of drug use.
+Drug addiction doesn’t end with the cessation of drug use.
 An addict may fight his addiction and be able to move on to function in life, only to find himself craving the drug decades later.
 Why?

 Research demonstrates that drugs can store in the fatty tissues of the body and remain there even after drug use stops.
 They may lay dormant for years before becoming dislodged and re-entering the bloodstream.
 A former drug user may even find himself reexperiencing the effects of drugs years after his partying days.

 This is where Narconon is unique.
 With its precise technology using nutrition and exercise, the New Life Detoxification helps remove these drug residues from the body so an addict can be freed from the effects of past drug use.